- Get Started

 is_unlimited, which you should specify if you reserve the right to create more tokens at your discretion.

-Anchored tokens are specialized assets in the Stellar ecosystem because they can be redeemed outside of the network for other assets.
+Finally, if you’re issuing anchored (tethered, stablecoin, asset-backed) tokens, there are several additional fields required.
+Anchored assets are specialized assets in the Stellar ecosystem because they can be redeemed outside of the network for other assets.
 If you are issuing an anchored token, you need to provide additional information about those assets, and about how to redeem your token for them.

 In addition to Currency Documentation listed above, the following fields are required for anchored tokens:

-Because of the nature of assets anchored to crypto, exchanges are unlikely to list them without the following verifiable information:
+For assets that are anchored to other cryptocurrencies, exchanges are unlikely to list them without the following verifiable information:

 collateral_address_signatures).
 SEP 0001 contains a template for these signatures, and instructions for tailoring them to your token.